Marquise Goodwin: Professional career

-After posting the third-fastest 40-yard dash time ever at the NFL scouting combine, Goodwin was drafted by the Buffalo Bills in the third round, with the 78th overall pick, of the 2013 NFL Draft.

 Buffalo Bills

-On May 10, 2013, Goodwin signed a four-year contract with the Bills, where he also practiced in his first day of rookie minicamp.
+After posting the third-fastest 40-yard dash time ever at the NFL scouting combine, Goodwin was selected by the Buffalo Bills in the third round, with the 78th overall pick, of the 2013 NFL draft.
+On May 10, 2013, he signed a four-year contract with the Bills, where he also practiced in his first day of rookie minicamp.
 He caught his first career touchdown Week 6 against the Cincinnati Bengals, a 40-yard pass from Thaddeus Lewis.
 Goodwin played 12 games in his rookie season making 17 receptions for 283 receiving yards.
 He also had 16 kickoff return opportunities totaling 351 returning yards.

 In 2014, hobbled by numerous injuries (concussion, ankle, ribs, and hamstring), Goodwin caught only one pass for 42 yards, which came against the Detroit Lions.

 After missing five games with broken ribs, Goodwin posted two receptions for 24 yards in the 2015 season.

 In 2016, Goodwin posted 29 receptions, 431 yards, and three touchdowns, setting career highs in games played, receptions, and receiving yards.
 While Goodwin enjoyed his most productive season, he was also inconsistent.
 His 42.6% catch rate ranked 107th among qualified NFL wide receivers in 2016.